kyma-project/cli/docs/gen-docs/kyma_alpha_delete_module.md

 title: kyma alpha delete module
 ---

-Delete a module in the cluster or in the given Kyma resource.
+Deletes a module from the cluster or from the given Kyma resource.

 ## Synopsis